johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-05.md

 =================
 The fundamental problem for network operators is how to automatically detect when unintended packet loss is occurring and determine the appropriate action to mitigate it.
 For any network there are a small set of potential actions that can be taken to minimise customer impact when unintended packet loss is detected:

-1. Take a device, link, or set of devices and/or links out of service.
+1. Take a problematic device, link, or set of devices and/or links out of service.
 2. Return a device, link, or set of devices and/or links back into service.
-3. Move traffic to other links or devices.
+3. Move traffic to other links or devices to alleviate congestion or avoid problematic paths.
 4. Roll back a recent change to a device that might have caused the problem.
-5. Escalate to a network operator as a last resort.
+5. Escalate to a network operator as a last resort when automated mitigation is not possible.

 The ability to select the appropriate mitigation action depends on four key features of packet loss: